-Established in 1967 at Glasgow University, the Radiocarbon Laboratory has been based at SUERC since 1986.
-The laboratory has the capacity to prepare up to 34 graphite targets per day for AMS dating, with approximately 30% of the targets produced contributing to our in-house Quality Assurance programme.
+Established in 1967 at Glasgow University, the Radiocarbon Laboratory has been based in SUERC since 1986.
+The laboratory analyses more than 3500 samples annually, with additional Quality Assurance samples contributing to our rigorous in-house Quality Assurance programme.

-In addition to taking an active part in a number of research projects, the laboratory carries out age measurements under contract to Historic Environment Scotland.
-We also provide a radiocarbon dating service to national museums, academic staff in a large number of universities worldwide, and many UK and European commercial archaeology units.
+In addition to taking an active part in research projects, the laboratory carries out age measurements to national museums, academic staff in universities worldwide, and have numerous well established industrial relationships in the UK.

-The laboratory can provide advice on sample selection, full sample pretreatment and graphite target preparation, stable isotope measurement, 14C analysis at the SUERC AMS Laboratory and subsequent calibration of results to the calendar timescale.
-If requested, the laboratory's chronological modelling team can additionally create a Bayesian site-model.
+The laboratory can provide advice on sample selection, sample pretreatment, ancillary stable isotope measurement (δ15N, δ13C and δ34S on collagen or 18O and 87Sr/86Sr on enamel), reporting 14C analysis and calibration of results to the calendar timescale.

 13 OctLatest installment of the radiocarbon intercomparison series.